Parents' Guide to Younger

 Our review:

-Parents say (7 ):
+Parents say ( 9 ):

-Kids say (3 ):
+Kids say ( 4 ):

 At first glance, this series sounds exactly like the kind of high-concept sitcom that went out of style decades ago.
 A comedy built around a middle-aged woman trying to pass as 26 for a job?
 That would fit right in to a night of canned laughs about a housewife who's secretly a witch or a man living with two women pretending to be gay.
-Yet Younger's smart, fresh writing breathes life into the gimmicky concept, turning what could be a stale comedy into a positively adorable wish-fulfillment fantasy for older viewers.
-Would you want to live your twenties over again?
+Yet Younger's smart, fresh writing breathes life into the gimmicky concept, turning what could be a stale comedy into an adorable wish-fulfillment fantasy for older viewers.
+Would you want to live your 20s over again?
 Could you?
 Watching Foster learn to navigate Twitter, office politics, and the advances of elaborately tattooed Brooklyn hipsters is both hilarious and pointed satire that points out something quite modern: In the age of Google, anyone can attempt to erase the generation gap with a few clever searches.

 Younger has plenty to chew on for younger viewers too, as the show smartly skewers what one character calls "bearded cheesemongers and chicks who look like Macaulay Culkin."
-Moms and teen/20-something daughters in particular may enjoy watching this together -- and may have a lot to talk about once the credits roll.
+Moms and teen/20-something daughters in particular may enjoy watching this together—and may have a lot to talk about once the credits roll.

 TV Details